 2. Change Your Pillow

 Using down pillows is a luxury and is very comfortable but they trap heat and this can add to the reasons why you sweat too much at night.
 You may replace these pillows with a microfiber or buckwheat pillow which may not be as comfortable but is way more cooling to the skin compared to using a down one.
+You may also opt to use cooling pillows.

 3. Avoid Eating Spicy Food At Night

 Spicy food can cause your body temperature to rise which causes your body to go into its natural cooldown mode or sweating.
 I know that it might be hard for you, but keep the spicy food to the early parts of the day.
 Avoid eating hot and spicy meals near bedtime to avoid feeling icky in the middle of the night.
+There are also alternative herbs that people can eat to help stop the sweating but generally just avoid spicy food.

 4. Sleep in Loose Clothing

 Sleep in loose, comfortable clothing because tight clothes can make your body feel warm and you’ll end up waking up in the middle of the night to change into something else.
-To avoid disrupting your sleep, wear a comfortable shirt or even pajamas that are made from breathable materials.
+To avoid disrupting your sleep, wear a comfortable shirt, or even pajamas that are made from breathable materials.

 Avoid silk or flannel because they usually trap heat and can make your body feel like it’s overheating.
 Also, try to take a warm shower before changing into your sleepwear as it has a natural cooling effect after.